HMS Queen Elizabeth has returned to base after forming a UK-led Carrier Strike Group for the first time.

 British personnel from RFA Fort Rosalie joined the US strike group in the Gulf.

 They used the trip to see first hand how operations are conducted aboard a US vessel, ahead of the RFA supporting the aircraft carrier HMS Queen Elizabeth.

-Cover image: HMS Kent and HMS Queen Elizabeth together during training at sea (Royal Navy).
+Cover image: HMS Kent and HMS Queen Elizabeth together during training at sea (Picture: Royal Navy).